- 3.3 on the doorstep, 'tis the season to get informed.

 Standard Response:

 "Disc is NOT an optimal choice for raid healing.
 It is however the only choice for raid mitigation so switching specs isn't optimal.
 Weaving PW:S onto raid members, well timed PoH, and PoM are more than enough to allow Disc to fill a niche in any raid.
-All this can be done while healing the MT if necessary."- The doctor, Discipline Healing Compendium v3.1"First, you are primarily a tank healer."- Sinddir, WotLK Healing Compendium v3.3: Arthas' downfall!
+All this can be done while healing the MT if necessary."

 The Doctor's opinion sounds reasonable, but the answer is ambiguous.
 If disc on raid not optimal, then why not go holy?